iontodirel/libaprstrack/README.md

 The assets folder contains the test data used by the tests.
 The tests assets can be regenerated using the `scripts/parse_packets.pl` script and the `generate_test_json` executable.

 Supply `assets/mic_e_packets.txt` and `assets/position_packets.txt` to the Perl `scripts/parse_packets.pl` script.
-The Perl scrip hosts the FAP APRS parsing library, which is used to parse the packets.
+The Perl script hosts the FAP APRS parsing library, which is used to parse the packets.

-Modify the $INPUT_FILE and $OUTPUT_FILE in the Perl script, to supply the files, each individual invocation will generate the `assets/mic_e_packets.json` and then `assets/position_packets.json` files, which contain the early test data.

 The `generate_test_json` executable will be invoked next to generate the `assets/packets.json` file, which contains the final processed packets.

+A CMake target `run_generate_test_json` is provided to run both the Perl script and generate the test data all-in-one with one single invocation.

 The `assets/mic_e_packets.txt` and `assets/position_packets.txt` where captured from APRS-IS.

+### Static Analysis

+MSVC and Clang-Tidy static analysis has been run on the code, and no issues were found.

 ## Development